twobob/Ki/README.md

 <https://gist.github.com/twobob/85428a92477e7cbd3eb50a6652f27d60>

 We adjust the app.js to use handlebars.js over the older mustache.js in the demo - (download the code from a cdn, make it local)
-We add incremental rendering and limited index config to get decent loading times for 2000 results
+We add incremental rendering and limited index config to get decent loading times for 2000 results The word list view now updates dynamically since `renderWordList` uses its parameter.
 <https://gist.github.com/twobob/82e2c9a628e50d5cf81f41a9a44e27f2>
 _(loading 50 thumbs at a time with progress indication)_

 Please __DO__ consider the file endings' CASE SENSITIVITY to .JPG not .jpg
 (although pretty sure that is corner-case covered in the scripts IIRC, J.I.C.)